-Powered by .id - the population experts for City of Greater Geelong
+Powered by .id (informed decisions) for City of Greater Geelong

 The City of Greater Geelong had a relatively stable population for much of the 1980s and early 1990s, but has grown strongly in population over the last five to ten years on the back of employment growth in service industries, as well as increased demand in coastal resort areas.

 Population growth has been most heavily concentrated in both suburban Geelong (Highton, St Albans Park), as well as Lara and Leopold and on the Bellarine Peninsula (Clifton Springs, Ocean Grove).
 The local employment growth in services has been boosted by external population growth pressures.
 They include the traditional flow of population from the surrounding rural areas and smaller towns, which is a result of children finishing their secondary schooling and people leaving farming areas as a result of efficiencies in the agricultural industries.
 The second source is more distant, which includes persons from overseas and the outward flow of population from Melbourne, particularly to the resort areas.
 Some areas also gain from Geelong as a result of departures, such as Golden Plains Shire.
 This is generally made up of younger family households.